About us

 Greetings from the Director

-Thank you for your continued understanding and support of the activities of the Integrated Support Center for Nuclear Nonproliferation and Nuclear Security (ISCN).
+We would like to express our sincere appreciation for your continued understanding and support for the activities of the Integrated Support Center for Nuclear Nonproliferation and Nuclear Security (ISCN).

 Director, Integrated Support Center